-Significant methodological choices for calculating the product footprint of MKS PAMP SA's SKUs are listed below:
+Significant methodological choices for calculating the product footprint of MKS PAMP SA's SKU are listed below:

-- Calculation models were based on templates available in Footprint Expert Multi SKU and Footprint Expert 5.1 (FPX).
-These were set out in the different life cycle stages of gold bar, from the raw materials entering the facility and going through the first round of the foundry, to the grain entering the bullion department, packaging, and sent to retailers. - Global warming potential (GWP) factors were taken from the PEF CFF Calculator, Road Freight Calculator v4.5, EcoInvent 3.10 and BEIS 2023. - Based on low materiality, emissions from upstream packaging of the raw material inputs, namely the chemicals and silver, and land use change for procured gold where the mine source could not be verified and accurately calculated, are being excluded. - Land use change calculation tool follows the 2019 IPCC Guidelines for National Greenhouse Gas Inventories.
-Equations and default constants used in the methodology are revised for specific land and biomes. - A 3-year rolling average has been applied to the virgin gold emissions factor and the percentage of recycled gold procured.
+• Calculation models were based on templates available in Footprint Expert Multi SKU and Footprint Expert 5.1 (FPX).
+These were set out in the different life cycle stages of gold bar, from the raw materials entering the facility and going through the first round of the foundry, to the grain entering the minting department, packaging, and sent to retailers.

+- Global warming potential (GWP) factors were taken from the PEF CFF Calculator, Road Freight Calculator v4.5, EcoInvent 3.10 and BEIS 2023. - Based on low materiality, emissions from upstream packaging of the raw material inputs, namely the chemicals and silver, and land use change for procured gold where the mine source could not be verified and accurately calculated, are being excluded.